biopython/biopython/Doc/chapter_learning.rst

 kernel.
 Such an SVM also uses a linear combination of the predictors, but estimates the coefficients :math:`\beta` from the predictor variables :math:`x` near the boundary region between the classes.
-If the logistic regression model (equations (:ref:`eq:OP`) and (:ref:`eq:NOP`)) is a good description for :math:`x` away from the boundary region, we expect the logistic regression model to perform better than an SVM with a linear kernel, as it relies on more data.
+If the logistic regression model (equations ([eq:OP]) and ([eq:NOP])) is a good description for :math:`x` away from the boundary region, we expect the logistic regression model to perform better than an SVM with a linear kernel, as it relies on more data.
 If not, an SVM with a linear kernel may perform better.

 Trevor Hastie, Robert Tibshirani, and Jerome Friedman: *The Elements of Statistical Learning.
 Data Mining, Inference, and Prediction*.
 Springer